VWO Platform

 Understanding the needs of your visitors to create the ideal incentive.

 Finding the right incentive is much harder now than it was a few years ago.
 Before, the term “free gift” would make tons of people give up their email, name, and even money.
-Now, people have become desensitized, guarded and more choosy when it comes to what they view as valuable.
+Now, people have become desensitized, guarded, and more choosy when it comes to what they view as valuable.

 To create the right incentive, you need to analyze the commitment you are asking from your visitors and the needs of your visitors.
-While analyzing your landing page’s goal and the CTA (Call-to-action), you want to look at how much of time, motivation, action or even money you are asking for.
+While analyzing your landing page’s goal and the CTA (Call-to-action), you want to look at how much of time, motivation, action, or even money you are asking for.

 The larger the commitment you seek from your visitors, the higher the friction it’ll create.
 So, asking someone to subscribe and pay on your landing page creates much more friction than asking them to sign up for a trial account.
-So understanding the commitment, which you are asking for, tells you how strong an incentive you need to reduce the friction.
+So understanding the commitment, that you are asking for, tells you how strong an incentive you need to reduce the friction.

-MarketingExperiements conducted a 37-day experiment for a major online news website where their goal was to increase opt-in’s for their financial newsletter.
-They conducted an A/B test where one version of the opt-in offered a book on investing that was a NY times bestseller as an incentive, for free.
-The other version offered a company-produced 12 page investment kit for free, as an incentive.
+MarketingExperiements conducted a 37-day experiment for a major online news website where their goal was to increase opt-ins for their financial newsletter.
+They conducted an A/B test where one version of the opt-in offered a book on investing that was a NY Times bestseller as an incentive, for free.
+The other version offered a company-produced 12-page investment kit for free, as an incentive.

 Result: